a8oner/CsharpLessons/README.md

 ## Purpose

 This repository is designed to help students and developers to improve their C# skills.
-It includes explanations, code samples, and challenges for hands-on learning.
-Each lesson comes with practical examples and exercises for better understanding.
+It includes explanations, code samples, and challenges for hands-on learning.Each lesson comes with practical examples and exercises for better understanding.

 ## Folder Structure